 Voting & Community

 Jacob’s ability to buy land in 1851 and build a home eventually led to another advantage for him—the legal right to vote, as demonstrated by his inclusion in New Paltz’s voter registration lists starting in 1858.
 Based on a New York State law passed in 1821, in order for a black man to vote he needed to own property valued at $250 or more (the state dropped this requirement for white men).
-In the mid-1800s, Jacob was among a small number of African-American men whose property values made them eligible to vote in New Paltz, including his brother John and also John Hasbrouck (the latter believed to be the first African-American eligible to vote in New Paltz).
+In the mid-1800s, Jacob was among a small number of African-American men whose property values made them eligible to vote in New Paltz, including his brother John and also John Hasbrouck (the latter believed to be one of the first African-Americans eligible to vote in New Paltz).

 The 1858 voter registration list (and those of other years) included columns for various elections, such as state, assembly, judiciary, and school commissioner.
 Check marks seem to have been added as each man voted in a particular contest.
 Based on these check marks and those appearing for other years, the Wynkoop brothers and John Hasbrouck seem to have faithfully exercised their legal right to vote once they met the property qualification.
 Still, a desire by some to suppress the black vote was apparent in the community (as it was elsewhere in the state).
 Charles Ackert, the New Paltz Times editor who wrote so positively about black soldiers during the Civil War, had stated in an editorial in 1860 that the idea of allowing all black men to vote, as white men could, was “repugnant.”
 Later that same year, an amendment to end the property restriction for black men in New York State was voted down statewide with 63.6% of New York voters opposing it.
 In New Paltz, the percentage voting against the amendment was even higher at 86.5%.